Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

 My recommendation: get a MIDI controller with at least 8 pads, and at least 8+8 faders/knobs combo.
 If it has DAW control options built in, even better.
 This will give you enough room to adapt new playing styles.

-What should be your budget for a Logic Pro X MIDI controller?
+What should be your budget for the best MIDI controller for Logic Pro X?

 MIDI controllers aren’t very expensive as far as musical instruments go.
 If you’re used to $500 guitars and $1,000 digital pianos, you’ll be pleased to know that you can buy very competent MIDI controllers for Logic Pro X for under $200.